Business Resilience Best Practices from an IT Perspective

 Scale Computing Business Resilience Solutions

 Organizations of all sizes may benefit from innovative Scale Computing solutions to address their business resilience needs.

 Scale Computing Platform was designed and built for business resilience.

-Scale Computing has partnered with Acronis to provide active ransomware protection features and a full complement of advanced data protection, backup and recovery capabilities.
-Acronis actively monitors virtual machines, detects ransomware attacks as they are occurring, and automatically rolls back to safe state in real-time.
+Scale Computing has partnered with Acronis to provide active ransomware protection features and a full complement of advanced data protection, backup, and recovery capabilities.
+Acronis actively monitors virtual machines, detects ransomware attacks as they occur, and automatically rolls back to a safe state in real time.

-In an increasingly digital world with ever-present threats that can disrupt business operations, every organization should make business resilience an essential part of their operations.
+Every organization should make business resilience an essential part of their operations in an increasingly digital world with ever-present threats that can disrupt business operations.
 Unprepared organizations face existential threats when they are not prepared to face potential challenges that may disrupt their operations for hours, days, or even weeks or months.

-Business resilience is a combination of proactive and reactive plans that make an organization viable through a wide range of challenges, disruptions, and disasters.
+Business resilience combines proactive and reactive plans that make an organization viable through a wide range of challenges, disruptions, and disasters.
 It can prevent small disruptions from becoming big ones and can prevent catastrophic disasters from becoming fatal to the organization.